scopplestone/testing/docs/documentation/userguide/workflow.md

 ~~~~~~~
     vector = (/1,2Pi,3Pi/)
 ~~~~~~~
-* The order of defined variables is with one exception irrelevant, except for the special case when redefining boundaries.
+* The order of defined variables is irrelevant, except for the special case when redefining boundaries.
 However, it is preferable to group similar variables together.

 The options and underlying models are discussed in Chapter {ref}`userguide/features-and-models/index:Features & Models`, while the available